symfony/symfony-docs/reference/configuration/twig.rst

 **type**: ``boolean`` or ``string`` **default**: ``'filename'``

 If set to ``true``, all template contents are escaped for HTML.
-If set to ``false``, no escaping is applied automatically (you can still escape each content individually in the templates).
+If set to ``false``, automatic escaping is disabled (you can still escape each content individually in the templates).

 .. caution::